 2012 September Entry Point North and GroupEAD Europe S.L., Aeronautical Information Management (AIM) service provider, signed a long term partnership agreement.

 2014 January Entry Point North academy in Ireland was opened.
-IAA became the fourth owner of Entry Point North.
+IAA became a part owner of Entry Point North.

-2015 August The Entry Point North Denmark training site at Copenhagen-Kastrup Airport was opened on 24 August 2015.
-Here Entry Point North is providing a simulator platform and related services to be used in training by all Danish ATC Towers and the North Atlantic controllers.
+2015 August The Entry Point North Denmark site at Copenhagen Airport was opened on 24 August 2015.

 2016 February Entry Point North became certified under Commission Regulation (EU) 2015/340 as one of the first training organisations in Europe.

-2017 March Entry Point North Spain, our fith academy, was opened in Madrid.
+2017 March Entry Point North Spain academy was opened in Madrid.

 2017 May Entry Point North received ISO 9001:2015 certification.